harbortype/glyphs-scripts/README.md

 # Glyphs scripts

 An assortment of scripts for the [Glyphs font editor](http://glyphsapp.com/).

 ## Script list

 ### Anchors

+- **Add Caret Anchors:** Adds caret_* anchors to the selected glyphs based from the base glyphs’ widths.
+Applies to all layers.
+Does not modify existing caret anchors.
 - **Re-interpolate Anchors:** Re-interpolates only the anchors on selected layers.

 ### Color Fonts